deficollective/defiscan/src/content/protocols/venus-protocol.md

 # Summary

-Venus Protocol is a decentralized lending platform on Binance Smart Chain.
+Venus Protocol is a lending platform on Binance Smart Chain.
 Users can supply assets to earn yield and borrow against their collateral.
 The protocol is governed by XVS token holders who vote on upgrades and parameter changes through an on-chain governance system with built-in timelocks.

 # Ratings